The Limits of Leverage: Heuristic Solution

-(see eq.~\eqref{eq main problem 1}).
-From the outset, it is clear that this objective is scale-invariant, because doubling the initial number of risky shares and safe units, and also doubling the number of shares $\varphi_t$ held at time $t$ has the effect of keeping the objective functional constant.
+From the outset, this objective is scale-invariant: doubling the initial number of risky shares and safe units, and also doubling the number of shares $\varphi_t$ held at time $t$ results in doubling also the number of safe units at time $t$ (through the self-financing condition), thereby leaving $d\varphi_t/\varphi_t$, $\pi_t = S_t \varphi_t / X_t$, and hence the objective, unchanged.
 Thus, we conjecture that the residual value function $V$ depends on the calendar time $t$ and on the variable $\zeta_t = \pi_t/(1-\pi_t)$, which denotes the number of shares held for each unit of the safe asset.
 In terms of this variable, the conditional value of the above objective at time $t$ becomes: